ARM9/awbw-tools/replay_parser/README.md

 - string `s:5:"units"` 5 is length of string excluding quotation marks, then the string in quotation
 - integer `i:8000` an integer with value 8000
 - float `d:4.4000000000000004` 64 bit float
-- object `O:8:"awbwUnit":25:{` object with 8 character long name with 25 elements, name does not have to be unique
+- object `O:8:"awbwUnit":25:{` object with 8 character long name and 25 elements, name does not have to be unique
-- array `a:51:{` array with 51 elements
+- array `a:51:{` array with 51 elements, seems to only contain objects
 - null? `N` or some sort of falsey value found stuff like `s:4:"turn";N;`

 ### examples